Supporting learning for children with disability: tuning into interests

 Everyday events and routines can be great opportunities for your child to develop interests and learn new things.

 For example, if you’re sorting the laundry, you could ask your child to help you by collecting all the socks.
-Or he could name all the clothes.
+Or your child could name all the clothes.
 Or you could talk about the colours and count the clothes.

 At mealtimes you could ask your child to set the table – a placemat that shows where to put the cutlery, cups and plates might help.
 While you’re eating you could practise naming different foods or take turns telling stories or jokes.

 You can also create interesting opportunities for learning by fitting activities that your child likes into your day.
-For example, if your child likes animals you could stop at the local pet shop while you’re out and talk about the animals – what colour they are, whether they’re soft or spiky – or count how many dogs you see on your way to school.
+For example, if your child likes animals you could stop at the local pet shop while you’re out and talk about the animals – what colour are they?
+Are they soft or spiky?
+Or you could count the number of dogs you see on your way to school.